 "I have such and such note.
 What is it worth?" is the most common question I get in emails and comments.
 It's extremely difficult to answer because there are many factors to consider.
-Finding the answer often takes time and effort - more than I can reasonable give to the dozens of weekly requests.
-Luckily there are tools available to help determine what a note might be worth.
+Luckily it is not impossible to put in some time and effort to research on your own.

 Option 1: Reference Books

 Reference books condense the knowledge and expertise of collectors with dozens of years of experience.
 Yours for the price of $15 to $35.
 Put bluntly, if you don't want to learn or do any research of your own, this is your best option.

 Every currency collector should own at least one reference book - they are the simplest way to get an idea of your note's value.
 They typically break down note values by note type, denomination, series, and FRB/block letter (or star note).
 All you need to do is find the right page!
 Books will give you a value range for a variety of conditions.
 Find the one that best matches your note and voila - your question is answered.

 - Standard Catalog of United States Paper Money

 - A Guide Book of United States Paper Money

 - The Standard Guide To Small-Size US Paper Money 1928 To Date

 Get more details about these reference books here.

 The values shown in reference books are referred to as "book value."
 The term implies caution: real world values don't always match theoretical book values.
 Modern series and print runs can also be missing.
 Paper money is printed every day and every month, but reference books are printed every few years.